Programme

 New York

 What?
-The KU Leuven Alumni Chapter USA and the KU Leuven delegation led by Prof. Dr. Peter Lievens, Vice Rector of International Policy and Interculturality and Alumni Policy, have the pleasure of inviting you to a panel discussion 'Role of Universities for Truth & Science in Society: the Perspective of KU Leuven', kindly co-hosted by Flanders House.
-The panel discussion will be followed by a networking reception with fingerfood.
+The KU Leuven Alumni Chapter USA and the KU Leuven delegation, led by Prof. Dr. Peter Lievens, Vice Rector of International Policy and Interculturality and Alumni Policy, had the pleasure of inviting attendees to a panel discussion on 'The Role of Universities for Truth & Science in Society: the Perspective of KU Leuven,' kindly co-hosted by Flanders House.
+The panel discussion was followed by a networking reception with finger food.